Desktop Cyber (dtCyber) is a faithful emulation of the CDC hardware from the Mainframe era.

 John Bradley's fork of the above repository is an in-tact copy of the SVN2GitHub copy.

-Paul Koning's branch of dtCyber was built from a somewhat older instance of the dtCyber codebase.
-Paul maintains his work in a private Subversion repository.
-Paul provides access to the repository on request.
-Tom's repository is maintained at
+Paul Koning's fork of dtCyber was built from a somewhat older instance of the dtCyber codebase.
+Its main purpose is to support the PLATO system at cyber1.org, which runs this version, but it is available to everyone, with open read access.
+Paul maintains his work in a Subversion repository.
+Paul's repository is maintained at

 svn svn://akdesign.dyndns.org/dtcyber/trunk